 - Ensure blood glucose monitoring is undertaken and appropriate treatments for hypoglycaemia are available

-In people treated with insulin, consider Intravenous insulin if first am appointment cannot be given
+- In people treated with insulin, consider VRIII if first am appointment cannot be given Link to Variable Rate Intravenous Insulin Infusion guidance

 Diabetes treated with tablets